Download free PDF

 • This demographic shift has led to a rise in age-related diseases, with chronic diseases such as cancer being the leading cause of death, accounting for 27% of all fatalities in Japan, as reported by the National Cancer Center Japan in 2022.
 Thus, this rising disease burden has surged the demand for effective targeted therapies, escalating the growth of the biomarkers in Japan.

-Middle East and Africa: The biomarkers market in Saudi Arabia is expected to experience significant and promising growth from 2025 to 2034.
+Middle East and Africa: The in Saudi Arabia biomarkers market size is expected to experience significant and promising growth from 2026 to 2034.

 • Saudi Arabia has experienced rise in early chronic disease detection due to growing awareness and improved screening programs.
 Thus, this trend encourages earlier treatment and heightens the demand for biomarkers.